Gregg Rudloff

 Gregg Rudloff (November 2, 1955 – January 6, 2019) was an American re-recording mixer.
 He won three Academy Awards for Best Sound and was nominated for four more in the same category.
 He worked on 150 films from 1983 onwards.
 His father, Tex Rudloff, was a sound engineer who was nominated for an Academy Award in 1978.
-On January 6, 2019, Rudloff died at the age of 63 from a reported suicide.
+On January 6, 2019, Rudloff died aged 63 from a reported suicide.

 Selected filmography

 Rudloff won three Academy Awards for Best Sound and was nominated for four more: